-G4S Israel (Hashmira), 92% owned by G4S, is one of the major security systems and services providers to all branches of the Israeli government, including to the Israeli Ministry of Defense headquarters in Tel Aviv, the Israeli armored corps base of Nachshonim, and buildings and equipment of the security and finance industries.
+G4S Israel (formerly Hashmira) is one of the major security systems and services providers to all branches of the Israeli government, including to the Israeli Ministry of Defense headquarters in Tel Aviv, the Israeli Armored Corps base of Nachshonim, and buildings and equipment of the security and finance industries.
 Its security patrol units, the company states, are manned by "warriors who graduated elite combat units in the Israeli army".
-G4S and 3M supply all electronic monitoring systems to prisoners in Israel.
+G4S and 3M together supply all electronic monitoring systems to prisoners in Israel.

 Separation Wall and Military Checkpoints:

 G4S Israel has provided equipment for Israeli-run checkpoints and terminals in the West Bank and Gaza, including luggage scanning machines and full body scanners by Rapiscan and L-3's Safeview to the Erez checkpoint in Gaza and to the Qalandia, Bethlehem and Irtah (Sha’ar Efraim) checkpoints in the West Bank.
 These military checkpoints are part of the Israeli separation barrier which controls the movement of Palestinian civilian residents.
 This project is strictly illegal under international law according to a 2004 ruling by the International Court of Justice.

 Prisons for Palestinian Political Prisoners in Israel: